 She has worked as a Speech Language Pathologist in Italy for over 10 years, in both public health and private settings, gaining experience in assessing and treating pediatric and adult clients affected by various speech, language, voice and swallowing disorders.

-Since her arrival to Canada in 2018, Francesca pursued her career in Speech-Language Pathology by volunteering at different clinics and associations in the lower mainland, until she attained full license as a Speech-Language Pathologist from the College of Speech and Hearing Health Professionals of BC.
+Since her arrival to Canada in 2018, Francesca pursued her career in Speech-Language Pathology by volunteering at different clinics and associations in the Lower Mainland, until she attained full license as a Speech-Language Pathologist from the College of Speech and Hearing Health Professionals of BC.

 Her sincere passion for voice and singing led her to attend several courses and trainings on voice disorders and to learn some of the most successful and effective methods to treat them (Voicecraft, Proel, Lee Silverman Voice Therapy, Neira Method).